Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_provisioning_sas_sample`

   This [sample](https://github.com/Azure/azure-sdk-for-c/blob/main/sdk/samples/iot/paho_iot_provisioning_sas_sample.c) registers a device with the Azure IoT Device Provisioning Service.
 It will wait to receive the registration status before disconnecting.
 SAS authentication is used.

+### _Preview_ IoT Provisioning CSR and TrustBundle Sample

+- *Executable:* `paho_iot_provisioning_csr_trustbundle_sample`

+  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/feature/iot-certificate-management/sdk/samples/iot/paho_iot_provisioning_csr_trustbundle_sample.c) registers a device with the Azure IoT Device Provisioning Service.
+X509 onboarding authentication (X509 in this case) is used to submit a *certificate signing request* (CSR) for an operational certificate.
+The sample shows usage for *custom allocation payload*, *Trust Bundle* and obtaining the *operational X509 client certificate*.

 ## Using IoT Hub with an ECC Server Certificate Chain
 To work with the new Azure Cloud ECC server certificate chain, the TLS stack must be configured to prevent RSA cipher-suites from being advertised, as described [here](https://docs.microsoft.com/azure/iot-hub/iot-hub-tls-support#elliptic-curve-cryptography-ecc-server-tls-certificate-preview).